Doctors warn laughing gas use is becoming an ‘epidemic’ amid rise in hospitalisations

 Doctors in the UK have warned over an ‘epidemic’ of patients admitted to hospital from laughing gas abuse amid a 250 per cent rise in serious poisonings.

-Specialist neurologists speaking with The Independent warned they are seeing young people admitted through emergency departments every two weeks now due to the impacts of nitrous oxcide canisters, also called ‘whippets’.
+Specialist neurologists speaking with The Independent warned they are seeing young people admitted through emergency departments every two weeks now due to the impacts of nitrous oxide canisters, also called ‘whippets’.

 The Independent understands calls to the National Poisons Information Service have increased by 257 per cent in 2021-22, according to data due to be published later this year.